ihr-it-projekt/DayZModsInfo/TBWarParty/Configs/ArenaMatchConfigs.md

         1,
         2
     ],
-    "deathPenaltyTimeInSeconds": [ // currently not used but will be used in the future 1,
+    "deathPenaltyTimeInSeconds": [ // player has to wait a configured time before he can respawn 1,
         2,
         3,